 You should always seek early advice – see how our solicitors can help with safeguarding investigations.

 The Court of Protection deals with cases involving vulnerable adults who may have lost the mental capacity required to make certain decisions about their finances, health or welfare.
 For example, because they might have suffered a brain injury, have a learning disability or advanced dementia.

 As a health and social care provider, you may find yourself involved in a dispute over where a service user should live or what treatment they should receive.

-We can provide you with advice and representation to help protect your interests.
+Our health and social care solicitors can provide you with advice and representation to help protect your interests.

 Buying, selling or developing a care home or assisted living facility